Bone Metastases and Metastatic Breast Cancer

 Learn about treatment for metastatic breast cancer.

 The bones are one of the most common sites of breast cancer metastases.
 When metastatic breast cancer spreads to the bones, it’s called bone metastases.

 When can bone metastases occur?

-Bone metastases may be present when metastatic breast cancer is first diagnosed, or the cancer may spread to the bones at a later time.
+Bone metastases may be present when metastatic breast cancer is first diagnosed, or the cancer may spread to the bones later.

 Bone metastases and hormone receptor status